jbowes/repl/content/strategies-for-asynchronous-apis.md

 ### Callback URLs

+Callbacks are like targetted one-off [webhooks][webhook].
+When a caller creates an asynchronous operation, they supply a callback url parameter that the server will call on completion.
+The caller then has less state to track, and no polling to do; it can wait for the callback to arrive on completion or error (though practically speaking it should not trust the server to callback, and implement its own timeout if required).

+As the caller is providing an arbitrary URL, care should be taken to ensure the caller has some proof of ownership of that URL, and you may wish to [sign][websig] the callback payloads to help protect the client from arbitrary callers or replay attacks.

+As the calback needs a server to call back to, this option is best suited for APIs that will be called by other server-side processes.
+Not only will the calling server not have to maintain a long-running session to poll for status (tricky when we expect systems to crash and go away all the time), but the calling server may not have to maintain much additional state, provided the callback response contains enough context.

 ### Push on state change

 Instead of requiring the client to make new requests for status periodically, they can instead open a long-lived connection with